ejarvinen/42Push_swap/README.md

 # 42Push_swap

-A program implementing bucket sort type sorting algorithm to sort a stack with a limited set of instructions and the smallest number of moves using two stacks (A and B).
+A 42 school project of a program implementing bucket sort type sorting algorithm to sort a stack with a limited set of instructions and the smallest number of moves using two stacks (A and B).
 In the beginning, stack A contains unsorted input given to the program and stack B is empty.
 In the end, stack A will contain the sorted input starting from the smallest number.
 Stack B will empty in the end.

 The program is optimized for stack sizes equal to and smaller than 500 numbers.
 Accepted input values should be of type `integer` and belong in the range of `INT_MAX` and `INT_MIN`.